mlazana/seip/README.md

 </div>

 <pre>
-This repository is created to contain lab exercises for the course "Software Engineering in practise".
+<div align="center">This repository is created to contain lab exercises for the course "Software Engineering in practise".
 </pre>
 <hr/>